RisingStack/trace-nodejs/README.md

 Throws an error if first parameter is not a String.
 Throws an error if second parameter is not an Object.

-### trace.reportError(String, Error)
+### trace.reportError(name, error)

-This method can be used to send errors to the Trace servers - note that transactions that use this method are not subject to sampling, so it will be collected all the time.
+This method can be used to send errors to the Trace servers.

 ```javascript
 trace.reportError('mysql_error', new Error('connection refused'));